rupert-ong/react-redux-simple-todo/README.md

 # Simple React Redux Todo List

-Strictly for educational purposes only, a todo list exercise as seen on [Sitepoint](https://www.sitepoint.com/how-to-build-a-todo-app-using-react-redux-and-immutable-js).
+A todo list based on [Sitepoint's Todo List](https://www.sitepoint.com/how-to-build-a-todo-app-using-react-redux-and-immutable-js) with additional functionality to delete items individually and all together.

 ## Getting Started